TotalALM/VSTS-Tasks/VSO Tasks/7z Extract/README.md

 ## How to use

-* Add a new task and select 7-Zip Archive.
+* Add a new task and select 7-Zip Extract.

 ![tfs-cli](docs/SelectTask.png "Build Task")

-* Input or Select Folder to archive.
+* Input or Select archive file to extract.
-* Input archive file to archive the folder into.
-(This can be new or existing.)
+* Input Target Folder to extract the archive file into.
-* Select the archive file format; 7z or zip.
-* Remove Folder After Compression - When checked, the folder will be removed after the compression is complete.
+* Remove Archive After Extraction - When checked, the archive file will be removed after the extraction is complete.

 ![tfs-cli](docs/Values.png "Options")